nextgap.com

 U.K.

-I must say that with all the hype from London, it was too busy for me, too crowded, all the classic attractions were accompanied by long queues.
-But as soon as we took the rented car to the country side that’s where the fun began, we visited Canterbury (Little did I know that a few of my favorite bands later in life, formed there), Bath, Stonehenge and more..
+I must say that with all the hype from London, it was too busy for me, too crowded, all the classic attractions were accompanied by long queues, Madam Tuso museum felt like a kindergarten, the Queen’s palace was packed full and so were other famous places.
+But as soon as we took the rented car to the country side that’s where the fun began, we visited Canterbury (Little did I know that a few of my favorite bands I discovered later in life, formed there), Bath, Stonehenge and more..

 Denmark

-What can I say, I really loved Denmark, the weather was chill (July), the country is wide and big, very clean and neat, everything seems to be organized, even forests.
-People are super friendly, transportation is a delight, lots of bicycles and bicycle lanes.
+What can I say, I really fell in love with Denmark, the weather was chill (July), the country is wide and big, very clean and neat, everything seems to be organized, even forests.
+People are super friendly, transportation is a delight, not a single traffic jam in all the 1500 km we traveled, lots of bicycles and bicycle lanes, even on remote country sides.
 We stayed at several towns, started in Copenhagen and then toured the country.
-The wave buildings are in a town named Vejle, and if you’re there, you must visit the nearby deer park (Search “Deer Park Vejle Dyrehaven”), 5 minute drive from there.
+The wave buildings are in Vejle, and if you’re there, you must visit the nearby deer park (Search “Deer Park Vejle Dyrehaven“), 5 minute drive from there.
+We also enjoyed Dragor, a small shore town, we ate at Dragor Cafe, which is really a restaurant, a great place to fine dine, with a breathtaking view to the ocean.
+Also worth a visit is the Tivoli Gardens, a famous amusement park in Copenhagen.
+It’s one of the oldest amusement parks in the world, opened in 1843, and it’s located right in the city center, near the Central Station.
+Fun even for a cynical person like me… Also worth a visit is the Experimentarium which is an interactive science center for kids and family with hands-on exhibits on physics, the human body, energy, sound, light, and more.

 Greece